KAZABUILD/KAZABUILD/BUGS.md

 [00021] The admin page editing and viewing are broken.
 - Type: incorrect implementation/error/missing feature
 - Status: pending
-- Source: frontend
+- Source: frontendutton doesn't do anything, while the view button
-- Details: The editing button doesn't do anything, while the view button takes the user to an incorrect URL.
+- Details: The editing btakes the user to an incorrect URL.

 [00022] The admin should be able to modify their profile only like the normal user would.
 - Type: incorrect implementation